 Policies and Procedures

-Early Life Ultrasound Centre employs radiographers, midwives and healthcare professionals who have undergone CASE (Consortium of Accredited Sonographic Education) accredited sonography training.
-We will provide written brief pregnancy progress reports for parents, but will not directly be looking for or detecting abnormalities.
+Early Life Ultrasound Centre employs radiographers, midwives and healthcare professionals who have undergone CASE (Consortium of Accredited Sonographic Education) accredited sonography training in medical ultrasound.
+We will provide written brief pregnancy progress reports for parents, but will not directly be looking for or detecting abnormalities during 3D/4D ultrasound scans or gender scan.
 If an anomaly is detected during a scan appointment then you will be referred to your GP or Midwife for a referral to the hospital that will enable further investigations to take place.
 At Earlly Life Ultrasound Centre our Sonographers are considered reporters of information and therefore do not make diagnosis.
-It is our aim to treat all clients with dignity and respect and to enable good communications and service for all clients who use our Clinic.
+It is our aim to treat all clients with dignity and respect and to enable good communications and service for all clients who use our clinic.

 At Early life Ultrasound Centre we welcome feedback.
 If clients have any concerns or wish to make mention to anything about the service that they have received please feel free to do so via our website; firstname.lastname@example.org The main aim of our service is to reassure mothers and enable earlier bonding with unborn babies in a comfortable relaxing environment.
 It is a common misconception that when clients come in they will leave with beautifully posed images and/or know the sex of their baby and arrive at 3D/4D ultrasound clinic with false expectations.
 Babies do have minds of their own and it is important to remember that images seen on the internet are often the best images that clinics have been able to produce and may have been made to look better with computer software.
 It does need to be remembered that even with all of our technology and the most skilful sonographers we still do not have full control over nature.
 Most mothers go home with the most amazing images and feel that they have really had a head start in bonding with their babies, although, there are those babies that often find it comfortable in a position that will not allow us to see faces or sometime the sex of the baby.
 It should be noted that refunds are not given if this is the case as payment is taken for use of the clinic technology and sonographer time, we will however, offer one further free appointment.